Why Choose Sykes Elder Law

 Perhaps the greatest compliment to Mr. Sykes’ reputation is that a significant number of referrals come from other attorneys.
 His standing in the legal community makes him a favorite choice of attorneys looking to refer their own clients to someone who will get the job done right.

 Attorney Andrew Sykes’ reputation in the legal community has resulted in years of service as a leader and educator.
-Mr. Sykes was elected to chair the Elder Law Committee of the Allegheny County Bar Association from 2005 to 2007.
-He currently serves as a board member of the Pennsylvania Association of Elder Law Attorneys and as a member of the governing council of the Elder Law Section of the Pennsylvania Bar Association.
+He currently serves as a member of the governing council of the Elder Law Section of the Pennsylvania Bar Association.
 Since 2002, he has taught other lawyers at the annual Elder Law Institute, Pennsylvania’s premier event for continuing legal education in elder law.
 Mr. Sykes has been asked to serve as course planner for numerous elder law seminars put on by the Pennsylvania Bar Institute, the educational wing of the Pennsylvania Bar Association.
 For the National Elder Law Foundation, he has taught attorneys studying for the CELA (Certified Elder Law Attorney) examination.

 The advantage of a small boutique elder law practice is that your matter will be handled by Mr. Sykes himself – you won’t be directed to a junior partner or lower-level associate.
 Become a client and you will receive the full benefit of Mr. Sykes’ experience and legal insight.

 Sykes Elder Law is the only firm in the Pittsburgh area in which the only attorney in the firm is a certified elder law attorney with 25 years of experience in private practice.